Hospitality bosses tell Sunak to encourage investment in struggling sector

 Read more: End the war on pubs — hospitality isn’t to blame for the Covid crisis

-The letter said the investment should also be approved to be used to repay CBILs and make aquisitions.
+The letter said the investment should also be approved to be used to repay CBILs and make acquisitions.

 Alan Lorrimer, who founded The Piano Works in 2015, said his company had no option other than to take out a six-month CBIL at the beginning of the pandemic, and is in the process of finalising an extension in order to survive.